 Down syndrome is named for the English physician John Langdon Down, who noted distinctive physical features: a small head, flat face, upward slanted eyes, a single deep crease across the palm of hand, and short fingers.

-“Down Syndrome Awareness Month provides a forum for dispelling stereotypes, providing accurate information, and raising awareness of the potential of individuals with Down syndrome,” says Jon Colman, National Down Syndrome Society (NDSS) chief operating officer.
+“Down Syndrome Awareness Month provides a forum for dispelling stereotypes, providing accurate information, and raising awareness of the potential of individuals with Down syndrome,” says Jon Colman, the former National Down Syndrome Society’s (NDSS) chief operating officer.

 According to the National Association for Down Syndrome, about 1 out of every 800 babies is born with Down syndrome.
 Many of these children have health concerns beyond usual childhood illnesses; heart problems occur in about 40 percent.